We provide a wide range of services

 For this reason, we may ask a LOT of questions!
 We know that there are a myriad of linguistic options to meet your needs.
 We are interested in finding the perfect interpreter for you and your client.

-Did you know attorneys that KNOW the Deaf Community, also know the quality of the interpreter you hired.
-There is a reason we work with SC:L certification.
-The quality of the interpreter supports the quality of the deposition.
+Did you know that attorneys that KNOW the Deaf Community, also perceive immediately, the quality of the interpreter you hired.
+The quality of the interpreter hired, supports the quality of the deposition.

+Regarding ASL accountability, one interpreter eliminates verification and authenticating of the interpretation given.
+The management of Pula feels strongly about having two ASL interpreters in the deposition room.
 For example, how many attorneys are in the room?
-Why if there is a balance of Inquiry (as there should be), yet why in the process of interpreting the message, is there the desire to cut the accountability.
+Why, if there is a balance of Inquiry (as there should be), why in the process of interpreting the message, is there the desire to cut accountability and hire only one interpreter?

 How many other individuals in the room know what the client is saying?
-When the client struggles, who bears the responsibility of the communication process?
+When the client struggles with language, who bears the responsibility of the communication process?

 Because there is an arrestee whose first language is not English, does not mean we throw “English” words at the arrestee and expect them to understand the important message before them.